ibpdas/valueline/README.md

 Across federated teams and dozens of data strategies, I kept seeing the same pattern:

-- strong foundational work
+- Strong foundational work
-- unclear value story
+- Unclead value story
-- drifting expectations
+- Drifting expectations
-- late value signals
+- Late value signals
-- weak connection between foundations, maturity and outcomes
+- Weak connection between foundations, maturity and outcomes

 ValueLine is my way of making that connection clearer and more usable.